Future Planning For Sole Legal Practitioners

 Tech, Tech And More Tech At The Core

-The reality of my future focus nowadays is largely shaped by the impact of technology, more tech, and then even more tech.
+The reality of my future focus nowadays as sole practitioner is largely shaped by the impact of technology, more tech, and then even more tech.

 I place less emphasis on the more routine things I do, and more on the areas of greater complexity.